|

 In case of accidents.

 You must inform us immediately but latest 24 hours after the incident.
-You must inform
+You

-them.
+require them.

 top